A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 • a smart phone app that allows you to control your hot tub

-• an ozone system that helps kill bacteria before it starts
+• an ozone system that helps you naturally keep your hot tub clean

 • multiple lighting options